aflotemx/zzy/README.md

 Hello Github.
-These are my lazy scripts.
+These are my lazy bash scripts.

 + Feel free to clone them to your GNU/Linux System and do whatever you do with free software.

+Installation Instructions.

+git clone https://github.com/aflotemxcom/zzy.git ~/.zzy && ~/.zzy/zzy-fix